MrBCPT/Prediction-of-Product-Sales/README.md

 #### Null Value Observations:
 - "Item Weight" and "Outlet Size" have a low percentage of null values (17% and 28%, respectively).
 - You can impute the values with median but the Outlet Size should have no influence on sales.
-- Item Weight would have an influence on sales.
+- Item Weight and Outlet Size would have an influence on sales.

 ### Are there duplicate rows?